AntonVTR/DeepLearning-summ-2020/README.md

 This repo based on the github flow principles https://guides.github.com/introduction/flow/

 Today is 8 feb 2020
-My evironment is
+My evironment is:
 OS: Windows 10 x64
 Hardware: Xiaomi Laptop Intel core i5 6200U, 8GB of Ram, dedicated GPU with 1GB

 software
 -pip
 -pyton 3.7.6
 -jupyter

 libs
 -tensorflow
 -matplotlib
 and rest see environments setup

 If you have question create a issue you can find spesial part for the question.

 If you want to contribute, welcome, create pull request.